Abune Mathias: Patriarch

 Abune Mathias became the 6th Patriarch of the Ethiopian Orthodox Tewahedo Church in the election held on 28 February 2013 where he received 500 of the 806 votes cast by a college of electors representing various sections of the Church.

 Following an agreement made on 27 July 2018, the previously exiled Abune Merkorios was reinstated and served as co-patriarch with Abune Mathias until Merkorios' death on 3 March 2022.

 On 22 January 2023, Abune Sawrios, a member of Ethiopian Orthodox Tewahedo Holy Synod attempted to overthrow Abune Mathias via emerging as "Patriarchate of Oromia", along with a secret group of bishops.
-Sawrios previous ran election in the position of the head of the church in June, despite completed as third, as he securing seven votes.
-Abune Mathias summoned all bishops to discuss the incident that started from the first place.
+Sawrios previously stood for election in the position of Head of the Ethiopian church in June, securing seven votes and coming in third.
+Abune Mathias summoned all bishops to discuss the incident.
 Mathias called the government to implement security and measures to address the issues.